Good to know facts

-- Usage of iodized salt is one of the best and inexpensive ways to fulfill the body’s iodine requirements.
+Usage of iodized salt is one of the best and inexpensive ways to fulfil the body’s iodine requirements.

 - Muscle stiffness including neuromuscular weakness